Wrongly convicted man ‘anxious about losing home’ for receiving compensation

 Andrew Malkinson, 59, was wrongly convicted of rape in 2004 and chances to free him were repeatedly missed, leading to one of the worst miscarriages of justice in UK legal history.

-He received the first payment for the miscarriage of justice he suffered a year and a half after the Court of Appeal finally quashed his conviction but he may now lose access to social housing because the compensation payments are not exempted from the assessment for state support.
+He received the first payment of compensation a year and a half after the Court of Appeal quashed his conviction, but he may now lose access to social housing because the payments are not exempt from the assessment for state support.

 Mr Malkinson told the PA news agency on Thursday he fears being forced to leave his home as a result.

-He said: “I am intensely relieved to finally be getting an interim payment.
-It still hasn’t really quite sunk in.
+“I am intensely relieved to finally be getting an interim payment.
+It still hasn’t really quite sunk in,” he said.

 “It is good news and the implications seem endless, and many are good, but I am really anxious about losing my home.